canzarlab/Sphetcher/README.md

 # Sphetcher

-Sphetcher is a C++ library to downsample singe-cell RNA secquencing datasets.
+Sphetcher is a C++ library to sample big singe-cell RNA secquencing datasets based on the spherical thresholding algorithm.
+It selects a small subset of cells referred to as ```sketch``` that evenly cover the transcriptomic space occupied by the original dataset.
+Such a sketch can accelerate downstream analyses and highlight rare cell types.

 # Installation
 All dependencies are bundled with Sphetcher.
-To build Sphetcher, go to directory src/, and simply run
+To build Sphetcher, go to directory src/, and run

 ```
 make